 The Employment Ordinance was gazetted on 16 July, 2021, where there will be 5 additional statutory holidays in the coming years and will be effective in the following order:

-Employers must give the domestic helper a total of 12 statutory holidays in a year.
-If you are unable to let the helper take leave on a holiday, you should give prior notice of not less than 48 hours and an alternative holiday within 60 days.
+Employers must give the domestic helper a total of 14 statutory holidays in a year.
+If you cannot let the helper take leave on a holiday, you should give prior notice of not less than 48 hours and an alternative holiday within 60 days.
 The alternative holiday can be either before or after the original holiday.

 You should keep a clear record of alternative holidays taken by the helper to avoid any arguments and confusion